Peter Slaghuis: Remixer

 His big break as a remixer came in 1986 with the Vocal/Long "Dutch Mix" of "I Can't Wait" by Nu Shooz.
 Injection Disco Dance Label asked him to produce the remix of the song.
 Slaghuis hated the song and initially did not want to remix it, but eventually decided to produce the remix, making it in an hour.
-He added a synthesizer melody over the top, as well as some vocal samples, sound effects and a sample of "Loveride" by Nuance.
+He added a synthesizer melody over the top, as well as some vocal samples (including one from "Loveride" by Nuance), sound effects and a sample of "Into the Groove" by Madonna.
 Injection loved the remix and offered Slaghuis royalties, and as he did not rate the track, he took 500 guilders.
-Injection would later make up for this and take him to America, where he was allowed to remix other Nu Shooz songs there for their album, Poolside, only one of which was used.
+He realised his mistake and became disappointed about losing a large amount of money, sitting at his kitchen table and crying.
+Atlantic Records would later invite him to work in their studio in New York City, where he was allowed to remix other Nu Shooz songs for their album, Poolside, only one of which was used.
 Slaghuis sent mixes to Ferry Maat's Soulshow.
 He also worked for the Disco Mix Club for some time, producing mixes of songs such as "La Isla Bonita" and "True Blue" by Madonna, "Respectable" by Mel and Kim, "Rock the Night" by Europe, and even "I Can't Wait" by Nu Shooz, for which he was paid decently.
 His first mix for the Disco Mix Club, "Slag It Off", was put onto vinyl.
 Later that year, Slaghuis remixed "Just Buggin' (Nothing Serious)" by Whistle and "How To Win Your Love" by Spencer Jones, and produced the "Evelyn Thomas Megamix".
 He was asked by Maat to make an annual mix for Soulshow, which he created more as a contrast rather than competition to Ben Liebrand's similar year mix for Radio Veronica.
 In 1988, he and Eddy Ouwens remixed "Downtown" by Petula Clark as "Downtown '88", which reached its No. 10 peak on the UK Singles Chart on 24 December 1988.